+- 1) Participation in class activities

 - 2) Assignments

 - 3) Presentations/Discussions

 - 4) Quizzes

+- 5) Exam

-Notes on Taking the Course PEAK L4-5 students only.
+PEAK L4-5 students only.

-Advice for Prospective Students Preparation for each class meeting is essential.
-Taking elective courses along with the intensive courses is highly recommended, as the generally required amount of time for acquiring basic Japanese will not be met only by taking the mandatory courses.
+\Taking elective courses along with the intensive courses is highly recommended, as the generally required amount of time for acquiring basic Japanese will not be met only by taking the mandatory courses.